 Place was an inveterate conference-goer (typically staying in a camper and cycling to the conference venue).
 As Phil Reed (2001) recalls, he would take on anyone anywhere anytime in debate.
 He was generous toward younger and intellectually less able students and was always calm, tolerant, and courteous.
 His work showed great independence, originality, and informed scholarship.
 The equanimity and stoic courage with which he faced his final illness showed him to be a true philosopher.
 Ullin Place was a man of the highest intellectual and moral stature.”

-His sister, Dorothy E. Smith (1926), is a prominent Canadian sociologist and feminist and the founder of the field of institutional ethnography, and his brother, Milner Place (1930 – 2020), is well known for his poems, both in English and in Spanish; Milner reading a poem in 2009, click here.
-After Ullins death Dorothy wrote this memory of her brother: Smith (2000)
+His sister, Dorothy E. Smith (1926), is a prominent Canadian sociologist and feminist.
+She is the founder of the field of institutional ethnography.
+His youngest brother, Milner Place (1930 – 2020), is well known for his poems, both in English and Spanish.
+Click here to see Milner reading a poem in 2009.
+After Ullin’s death, Dorothy wrote this memory of her brother: Smith (2000)